dylanhdz/JerrysQuickMart/README.md

 ![HTML5](https://shields.io/badge/HTML5-E34F26?logo=HTML5&logoColor=fff&style=flat-square)
 ![CSS3](https://shields.io/badge/CSS3-1572B6?logo=CSS3&logoColor=fff&style=flat-square)

-Dylan Hernández P.
-September 6th, 2025
+*Dylan Hernández P. - September 6th, 2025*

 ## How to run?
 1. Download or clone this repository.
 2. Using a local server (e.g., Live Server extension in VSCode), open `index.html` in your favorite browser.
+Then, click on the right-down corner in "Go Live".
 > Important: Do not open the file directly in the browser, as it will not be able to read the inventory file due to CORS policy.
 Another option is to use Python's built-in HTTP server.
 Navigate to the project directory in your terminal and run: